It said that Morsi was under house arrest over in Egypt, but it was ABC, but nobody could confirm it.

 The only thing that might prevent them is they have to compete for quality people.

-And quality people, employees can demand decent benefits packages, and if the company A doesn't provide them, they may not be in the running.
+And if a company A doesn't provide them, they may not be in the running.

-So there will that there's that consideration.
+So there's that consideration.

 But a lot of companies aren't going to care.